Grading

 Before Logging In To Take Your Exam:

-• Have a government-issued I.D. (or other form of ID allowed by your institution or testing organization) ready and be located in a private, well-lit room with no one else around you.
+• Have a government-issued ID (or other form of ID allowed by your institution or testing organization) ready and be seated in a private, well-lit room with no one else present.

-• Clear your workspace from all materials except those allowed by your instructor or testing organization.
+• Clear your workspace of all materials except those allowed by your instructor or testing organization.

 • Close all third-party programs and unplug any secondary monitors.